gabe00122/personal-site/src/posts/basic-actor-critic.md

 <VideoPlayer
     url="/blog/actorcritic/cartpole-post-training.mp4"
-    description="A carpole policy after 2000 episodes training" alt="A video of a carpole policy after 2000 episodes training" />
+    description="A cart-pole policy after 800,000 steps training" alt="A video of a cart-pole policy after 800,000 steps training" />

-# What next
+# Next Steps

-This is only basic implementation of an actor critic, while it works for environments like cart pole if you want to handle more complicated problems more techniques are usually employed.
+This is only a basic implementation of an actor-critic algorithm.
+While it works for environments like CartPole, more sophisticated techniques are usually employed to handle more complicated problems.
-Here are just a few of many examples for possible improvements
+Here are just a few examples of possible improvements:

-* Use a little bit of calculus to reframe the algorithms update as a loss function, then it's simpler to employ optimizers like Adam
+* ** Reframe the Update as a Loss Function **: Use calculus to reframe the algorithm's update as a loss function.
+This approach makes it simpler to employ optimizers like Adam and to use training batches both of which can often lead to faster convergence.
-* Having more data in a training batch can help stabilize training and a common strategy to this end is using a replay buffer but vectorized environment training like in the a3c paper can also be used
+* ** Train with batches ** Having more data in a training batch can help stabilize training and be more effectively computed, a common strategy to achieve this is using a replay buffer.
+Alternatively, vectorized environment training, can also be used or replay's can be used together with vectorized environments.
-* Certain explicit regularization techniques may be helpful for RL such as entropy regularization or l2
+* ** Explore Regularization Techniques ** Certain explicit regularization techniques, such as entropy regularization or L2 regularization, may be helpful for reinforcement learning.
+Regularization can influence both exploration and prevent plasticity loss in some cases.
-* More steps could be used to speed up training or a target network to stabilize training.
-* Importance sampling could be used to account for off policy data
+* ** Use More Steps ** The algorithm above only describes single step actor critics.
+Multiple steps are possible and can speed up training, but this comes at the cost of introducing more bias and making the TD fixed point farther from the true optima
+* ** Account for off-policy data ** the above algorithm with only work for on policy training data, this is a serious limitation since data not generated with the current policy shouldn't be used for training.
+Techniques such as importance sampling can help account for off policy data.

-Using an adam optimizer and vectorized training environments with some entropy regulation I used this algorithm to learn tic tac toe as can be seen in this [demo](/projects/tictactoe)
+Using an Adam optimizer and vectorized training environments with some entropy regularization, I used this algorithm to learn tic-tac-toe, as can be seen in this [demo](/projects/tictactoe)